“IT HAPPENED HERE” photo exhibit now at Olney Library, MCPL

 Those who are interested in Montgomery County history and efforts to promote remembrance and reconciliation will not want to miss this thought-provoking and powerful exhibit.

-This show is cosponsored by Montgomery County Public Libraries and will be shown at Brigadier General McGee Library in Silver Spring and the Olney library at later dates.
+This show is cosponsored by Montgomery County Public Libraries and will be shown at Wheaton and the Connie Morella (Bethesda) library at later dates.
 MoCoLMP thanks them for their support.

 Comments